TrebledJ/trebledj.github.io/content/posts/programming/2023-02-digital-audio-synthesis/2023-03-09-digital-audio-synthesis-for-dummies-part-2.md

 Audio generation is pretty fun once we dive deep, as are its applications: toys, electronic instruments, virtual instruments, digital synths, speakers, hearing aids, and whatnot.
 As before, I hope we communicated on the same wavelength and the information on this post did not experience aliasing. 😏

-In the [next post](/posts/digital-audio-synthesis-for-dummies-part-3), we'll dive even deeper into audio synthesis (particularly in embedded systems) and engineer a simple tone generator.
+In the [next post][next-post], we'll dive even deeper into audio synthesis (particularly in embedded systems) and engineer a simple tone generator.

+[next-post]: /posts/digital-audio-synthesis-for-dummies-part-3

 To recap…